pcamus/Educational-boards/Arduino_therm/README.md

 ## Arduino thermostat shield.

-I o illustrate through practice the different concepts of embedded programming in C/C++, I developed an Arduino shield with the following interfaces :
+To illustrate through practice the different concepts of embedded programming in C/C++, I developed an Arduino shield with the following interfaces :

 - An I2C LCD.
 - A DS18B20 temperature sensor.